-Instructions: Unscramble each of the words below to complete this quotation by Richard D. Rosen.
+Instructions: Unscramble each of the words below to complete this quotation by Oliver Wendell Holmes.
 Letters placed in colored squares will complete a specific letter somewhere in the quote.
 Keep in mind that there may be multiple words that can be created by any single group of letters, but generally only one of those will be correct for the purposes of completing the quote.
 Any questions?
 Feel free to read our FAQ.
 Otherwise, good luck!

 Frequently Asked Questions